devleaks/pywinwing/src/winwing/devices/datmpl/README.md

 # Device Adapter Template

-Use a copy of this folder to create a new adapter for a new product identifier.
+Use a copy of this folder to create a new adapter for a new product identifier for a Winwing Device